nflint/apps_scripts/README.md

 ## Requirements
 - Google Sheets
-- Google Maps API access (automatically available through Google Apps Script)
-- Active Google Workspace account
+- Google Workspace account
+- That's it!
+No additional API setup needed

+## Important Notes
+- This code only works within Google Apps Script
+- Cannot be used in regular JavaScript environments
+- Uses different syntax from the regular Google Maps JavaScript API
+- Instead of `google.maps.DirectionsService`, it uses Apps Script's `Maps` service

 ## Limitations
 - Cache entries expire after 6 hours
-- Subject to Google Maps API quotas and limits
+- Subject to Google Workspace quotas
 - Functions must be used within Google Sheets
+- Code is specific to Google Apps Script and cannot be used in other JavaScript environments

 ## Contributing
-This script was inspired by [labnol.org](https://labnol.org/google-maps-formulas-for-sheets-200817).
+This script is maintained by [labnol.org](https://labnol.org/google-maps-formulas-for-sheets-200817).
+For updates and more information, visit the official website.